Tromsø – Northern Lights in Autumn

-- The Cognac Saloon is the hotel's on-site bar which is open whilst the reception/restaurant is open so guests can enjoy a coffee and chat with friends or relax and wind down with a cognac later on in the evening
+- The Cognac Saloon is the hotel's on-site bar which is open during reception/restaurant hours so guests can enjoy a coffee and chat with friends or relax and wind down with a cognac later on in the evening

 - For those moments where you wish to relax you can enjoy the sauna and sauna chamber

-- Free Wi-Fi is available in all of the public areas and all the rooms
+- Free Wi-Fi is available throughout the public areas and in all the bedrooms

-- The majority of our trips give you the opportunity to enjoy the hotel's lighthouse (perfect for both Northern Light and Midnight Sun viewing) and the very quirky hot tub made from a converted fishing boat (see 'What's included' for details).
-The lighthouse (a short walk from your room) offers a spectacular vantage point of the harbour and north facing views of the sky, which means that you can enjoy a wonderful view should the Northern Lights or the Midnight Sun (depending on the time of year you are visiting) make an appearance.
+- You will have the opportunity to enjoy the hotel's Lighthouse and the very quirky hot tub made from a converted fishing boat (see 'What's included' for details).
+The Lighthouse (a short walk from your room) offers a spectacular vantage point of the harbour and north facing views of the sky, which means that you can enjoy a wonderful view should the Northern Lights make an appearance.

 Guest bedroom types

 The standard rooms are either double or twin en-suite bedrooms.
-All rooms are apartment-style and come with a hairdryer, fully equipped kitchen, fully equipped lounge including TV and a view of the harbour.
+All rooms are apartment-style and come with a hairdryer, fully equipped kitchen, lounge including a television and a view of the harbour.
 The hotel offers complimentary Wi-Fi and towels.